 Still, even though it’s a challenge I’m sticking to my “weight training” guns because I think it’s that important.
 But I will let you in on my little secret for making it more manageable, even with a busy schedule.
 It’s bodyweight training.

-Gyms are for Lackeys, Bodyweight Training is King
+Gyms are for People Who Have Time.
+For the Rest of Us, Bodyweight Training is King

-I came up with this bodyweight workout routine for runners to complement your outdoor efforts.
+To get you started, here’s a no-equipment bodyweight strength routine that I came up with this specifically for runners to complement their outdoor efforts.

 1. Bodyweight Squat

 Assume an athletic position with feet about shoulder width apart, while extending the arms out straight so they are parallel with the ground.